Getting to the Marina

 Driving from LAX to Marina del Rey, less than 4 miles away, is a breeze.
 Exiting the airport, look for North Sepulveda Boulevard.
-Stay on Sepulveda Boulevard briefly, veering toward the left, and onto Lincoln Boulevard.
+Stay on Sepulveda Boulevard briefly, and veer left onto Lincoln Boulevard.
 Follow Lincoln Boulevard north for several miles.
 Turn left onto Fiji Way, and make a quick right onto Admiralty Way.
 You’re now in the Marina!
-If you are using a taxi, this route is less expensive than taking the freeway.
-If you have a rental car to pick up, you’ll find most of the agencies are very near Sepulveda Boulevard in the airport area, so you can use the same directions shown above.

-Driving from Santa Monica Airport to Marina Del Rey
+Driving from Santa Monica Expo Line to Marina del Rey

 Public transportation from Union Station to Marina del Rey

 Arriving at the beautiful 1939 Union Station is a historically elegant introduction to LA.
 Located 15 miles east of Marina del Rey, the station now serves as a central regional transportation center for passenger train terminal for AMTRAK, city municipal bus lines, DASH buses within LA, and Southern California’s Metro Rail Lines.

 Driving from the Greyhound Station to Marina del Rey

 The Greyhound buses pull into the station in downtown LA at 1716 E. 7th Street.
 The terminal is open 24 hours a day, 365 days a year.
 Connect with www.greyhound.com or call 213-629-8401.
 To reach customer service, dial 213-629-8536 Monday-Friday 8 a.m.-10 p.m.
 From the station, you can take city buses or taxis to the Marina.